-Instrumentation, Computerized Controls & Robotics
+Program in the Instrumentation, Computerized Controls & Robotics department located in the Electronics Center.

 Computerized control systems lie at the foundation of almost every manufacturing industry.
 Through amazingly complex structures of electronic and mechanical hardware, computer software, engineering controls and more, instrumentation technicians can monitor, adjust and regulate virtually every industrial process.